Fears of possible recent increase in Strep A infections in the US amid UK outbreak

 Amid a recent spike in deaths from Strep A infections in the UK, the CDC is now closely monitoring a possible increase of the bacterial infections in the US.
 A paediatric infectious disease expert tells Andrea Blanco that previous outbreaks in Britain have not had an impact in America, but it’s hard to tell whether that will be the case this time

-What started as a common bacterial infection ended in death for nine children infected with Strep A in Britain.
+What started as a common bacterial infection ended in death for fifteen children infected with Strep A in Britain.

 Health authorities have issued a dire warning to parents in the UK as the number of child deaths caused by the infection continues to rise.
 The latest victim, a five-year-old girl from Ireland, became severely ill last week before dying from Strep A-related complications on Monday.